tortuoise/trac/README.md

 cd ./pb
 ./protoc.sh
 ```
 TODO: currently routeguide.pb.go gets saved to a ./github.com/tortuoise/trac/routeguide because that's what the `option go_package` is set.
 So that file has to be copied over to ./routeguide (where routeguide.proto resides) so that it can be picked up by the go module `pb`.
-Need to figure out a way to do this better.
+Need to figure out a way to do this better - the idea is to have multiple services share the grpc.Server.
+In this case `trac` imports `Point` from `routeguide`.

 Generate trac.pb.gw.go
 ```